Break-Into-Data/30-Day-ML/README.md

 * Python Skills: Comfort with Python, ranging from basic syntax to intermediate applications.
 * Command Line Proficiency: Familiarity with basic command line operations.
 * Project Experience: Prior experience with project development will help you maximize your learning.

+## 📚 Resources

+To support your journey through the challenge, we've compiled a comprehensive list of resources:

+* [YouTube](https://www.youtube.com/channel/UCv9TSSXw9SVWdQreJo2ZU_Q): Stream tutorials and insights.
+* [Substack](https://breakintodata.substack.com/about): Follow our newsletter for updates and tips.
+* [LinkedIn](https://www.linkedin.com/company/break-into-data/): Connect with peers and share your progress.
+* [Discord](https://discord.gg/G6wwZXrFPB): Join real-time discussions and collaboration.

 ## ❓ Asking questions